 Question: Do you do skyclad rituals?

-Answer: We follow Gardnerian tradition by working skyclad at many of our rituals.
-At public rituals we wear religious robes or other attire as appropriate.
-Skyclad means clothed only by the sky, or naked if you prefer.
+Answer: Skyclad means clothed only by the sky, or naked if you prefer.
+We do not hold skyclad ritual on a regular basis.
+In the past we have followed Gardnerian tradition by working skyclad (naked) at some of our rituals.
+We now generally wear religious robes or other attire as appropriate.
 It is thought by some to be ancient practice, and others think Gardner invented it.
-Either way its part of our traditional teaching, part of honoring yourself as human beings as well as magickal people, and part of psychically casting off cultural oppression.
+Either way its part of our traditional teaching.
+We recognize that honoring yourself as human beings, as well as magical people, is part of psychically casting off cultural oppression.
+Skyclad rituals are part of Wiccan tradition so we occasionally hold skyclad rituals.

 Question: Isn't being skyclad quite different than normal culture?

 Western culture includes a lot of negative messages and training about our bodies.
 In Wicca we teach that we are part of nature, and our bodies are as natural as the trees and bears in the forest, in whatever shape we are in.
 We are often said to be "Nature Spirituality."
 To worship nature, begin with worshiping your body, for you are made in the form of the Gods.
-Every tree, every dear, every snail, every human, is natural and beautiful and does not need to be hidden or ashamed of himself or herself.
+Every tree, every deer, every snail, every human, is natural and beautiful and does not need to be hidden or ashamed of himself or herself.
+We do not teach that nudity or sexuality is "sin," and in fact the concept of "sin" is not part of our religion.
 When we come to ritual we present ourselves to our Gods as we are, natural beings of the Earth.

 Question: Do you practice sex magic or sacred sexuality?